GII/emdb/docs/source/how_to_do/yaml_launch_files.md

 Experiment:
     name: main_loop
     class_name: cognitive_processes.main_loop.MainLoop
-    new_executor: False
+    new_executor: True
     threads: 2
     parameters:
-        iterations: 6000
+        iterations: 10000
-        trials: 50
+        trials: 20
         subgoals: False
+        softmax_selection: True
+        softmax_temperature: 0.3
+        kill_on_finish: True
 ```

 The relevant parameters that we can change are the number of iterations of the experiment and the number of trials, or policies executed, before resetting the simulated world or the real environment to prevent the experiment from getting stuck.
+Additional parameters include the option to use a probabilistic selection of policies and killing the architecture processes once the iterations have been reached (Useful for batch executions).

 **Control channel:**